 The North Penn School District is located in Southeastern Pennsylvania, approximately 20 miles north of Philadelphia in Montgomery County.
 The district encompasses 42 square miles and has a total population of more than 98,000 residents.
 These residents reside in Hatfield, Lansdale and North Wales boroughs, Hatfield, Montgomery, Towamencin and Upper Gwynedd townships and the village of Line Lexington.
 Currently the district consists of 13 elementary schools, three middle schools, one high school and one credit recovery school.
 NPSD employs approximately 2,000 staff members.
 Approximately 13,000 students attended North Penn schools during the 2017-2018 school year.

 The vision of NPSD is to be a school system that is student-centered with a focus on academic challenge, meaningful experiences and personal responsibility.
 North Penn has a reputation in this region, state and nationwide as fulfilling this promise to its students and helping them develop into future leaders.
 NPSD’s student achievement, as measured by the PSSA, continues to improve as we work toward closing the achievement gap for these students.
 In addition, our ongoing Response to Instruction and Intervention (RtII) efforts took us on a path toward even higher achievement in the coming years.
-In 2017, North Penn High School was once again named one of the top schools in the country by U.S. News & World Report (click here to read more
+In 2019, North Penn School District was ranked as the 17th best school district in Pennsylvania by Niche K-12

 (click here to read more